Mugabe: Liberation hero turned despot

 An intellectual who initially embraced Marxism, he enrolled at Fort Hare University in South Africa, meeting many of southern Africa's future black nationalist leaders.

-After teaching in Ghana, where he was influenced by founder president Kwame Nkrumah, Mugabe returned to Rhodesia where he was detained for his nationalist activities in 1964 and spent the next 10 years in prison camps or jail.
+After teaching in Ghana, where he was influenced by founder-president Kwame Nkrumah, Mugabe returned to Rhodesia where he was detained for his nationalist activities in 1964.
+He spent the next 10 years in prison camps or jail.

 During his incarceration, he gained three degrees through correspondence, but the years in prison left their mark.